Dwafsigil/image-classifier-project-tutorial/README.md

 Store the model in the corresponding folder.

-> Note: We also incorporated the solution samples on `./solution.ipynb` that we strongly suggest you only use if you are stuck for more than 30 min or if you have already finished and want to compare it with your approach.
+> Note: We also incorporated the solution samples on [this link](https://github.com/4GeeksAcademy/image-classifier-project-tutorial/blob/main/solution.ipynb)that ) we strongly suggest you only use if you are stuck for more than 30 min or if you have already finished and want to compare it with your approach.